 HISTORY OF THE PANDEMIC AND CURRENT TRAVEL NEWS

 2021 Let’s start with the most recent bit of the story.
-Morocco opens its borders to the UK, Spain and France on May 31st 2021.
+Morocco opened its borders to the UK, Spain and France on June 14 2021.
 Airlines currently serving Morocco from the UK are EasyJet (from Gatwick & Manchester to Agadir, Marrakech & more); Ryanair (Stansted to Agadir & Marrakech); BA ( Heathrow to Marrakech) and Royal Air Maroc (from Heathrow via Casablanca to many airports in Morocco including Agadir); from France – Transavia & Air France.
 This list is not exhaustive.
 EasyJet have a particularly attractive Protective Promise, allowing flexibility in bookings.
 More on our latest travel news page here

 Vaccinations On November 9th 2020 King Mohamed VI announced that vaccinations would be made available to all Moroccan residents.
 Morocco had at one point in Spring of 2021 administered 96% of all the vaccinations in Africa and far more per million population than European countries except the UK.
 By Sept 2021 they were vaccinating even 18-25 year olds & the vaccinated population represented 50% of the whole of Africa.

 Morocco has been widely praised for its approach to control of the epidemic.
 In mid July 2020 there an announcement that was phase one of the opening up of Morocco (allowing Moroccans abroad & anyone with a residency card to enter).
 They had a fraction of the cases compared with all countries who had the opened borders in Europe.